Senije Zogu

-Princess Senije also called Sanije Zogu (1903–1969), was an Albanian princess.
-She was the daughter of Xhemal Pasha Zogu and Sadijé Toptani, his second wife, and was the third of six sisters of King Zog I of Albania.
+Princess Senije Zogu (1903–1969) was an Albanian princess.
+She was the daughter of Xhemal Pasha Zogu and Sadije Toptani, his second wife, and was the third of six sisters of King Zog I of Albania.
 When her brother became monarch in 1928, she and her siblings were granted the status of Prince and Princess Zogu.
 She was the chairperson of the Albanian Red Cross and the women's organisation Gruaja Shiqiptare in 1928–1939.

 Life

 Princess Senije (Xenia) was described as the favorite sister of Zog I, and the affection was reportedly mutual.
 After the death of the queen mother, Princess Senije performed the representational duties of first lady until the marriage of her brother to queen Geraldine in 1938.